Are retirement villages the future of retirement?

 Best not tell the millennials.

-On another note, there certainly can be something of a mental block when it comes to moving out of a family home and into anything that has the word ‘retirement’ in it.
+There certainly can be something of a mental block when it comes to moving out of a family home and into anything that has the word ‘retirement’ in it.
 Especially for a generation that has grown up hearing horror stories from the past.
 That said, a visit to the nearby retirement villages usually puts those thoughts to bed pretty quickly – the villages and the care homes of the past didn’t exactly have on-site bars and golf courses.

 Potentially the largest consideration when looking at retirement villages is the cost.